Glossary

 - approved cryptography

-- An encryption algorithm, hash function, random bit generator, or similar technique that is Federal Information Processing Standard (FIPS)-approved or NIST-recommended.
+- An encryption algorithm, hash function, random bit generator, or similar technique that is Federal Information Processing Standards (FIPS)-approved or NIST-recommended.
 Approved algorithms and techniques are either specified or adopted in a FIPS or NIST recommendation.

 - assertion